Arsh-S/AutoNote/README.md

 - Summarization: OpenAI GPT API
 - PDF Parsing: pdfjs-dist

+## Deployment

+Currently deployed at [AutoNote](https://autonote.fly.dev/), although backend isn't functional as of 12/3.

 ## Author

 Developed by Arsh Singh as a Final Project for Info 1998